warbe-maker/warbe-maker.github.io/_posts/2020-09-13-Min-and-Max.markdown

 layout: post
 title: Min and Max
 ---
-I've looked for these functions and did not find something really convincing.
-The below do the job for any number of values provided as a ParmArray:
+I've looked for these "bread and butter"  functions and did not find something really convincing.
+The below are in my _mBasics_ module in any VBA PROJECT almost by default.
+They do the job for any number of values:
 ```vbscript
 Private Function Max(ParamArray va() As Variant) As Variant
 ' ---------------------------------------------------------